Short sharp cold snap could bring up to 20cm of snow to Napier-Taupō Rd

 In a range of severe weather warnings throughout the country, national meteorological agency MetService was forecasting 15 to 20 cm of snow to accumulate above altitude 600 metres on State Highway 5 (Napier-Taupō) in the 10 hours from 6pm today, with less amounts at lower levels.

-The sudden drop in temperatures feels like a blip after what was the warmest August nationwide in the records of climate agency Niwa, including the highest in the country at 24.3 degrees in Wairoa.
+The sudden drop in temperatures feels like a blip after the conditions of the last few months.

+New figures show Napier its warmest winter mean temperature (11.4C) in over 150 years of record-keeping, with Mahia also in the record books for its warm winter.

-The August 20 peak was the highest for the Northern Hawke's Bay town in records dating back to 1964.
+The 24.3C in recorded in Wairoa on August 20 was the hottest in the country through the winter and a record for the town in data dating back to 1964.

-It was consistent with other temperatures throughout Hawke's Bay at the time, but came in a month where it also recorded its highest one-day rainfall for the month, on August 5.

-Three days later Dannevirke had 52mm, its highest for August in records dating back to 1951.
+The warmer extremes are revealed in winter and August climate summaries issued by climate agency Niwa.

+It was the warmest and wettest winter on record in most areas of the country, some of the extremes show by rainfall in both northern and southern Hawke's Bay.

+Wairoa had its highest one-day rainfall on August 5, according to the Niwa release, and Dannevirke had its highest three days later - both between 50 and 60mm.

+To round-off some of the extremes, the greatest wind gust of the winter nationwide was 198kmh at the Southern Hawke's Bay coastal extremity of Cape Turnagain on July 9.

-The timing of this week's weather wasn't lost on Federated Farmers Hawke's Bay chairman Jim Galloway, who noted last week there had been a significant storm in the region on September 5 just four years ago.
+The timing of this week's cold snap wasn't lost on Federated Farmers Hawke's Bay chairman Jim Galloway, who noted last week there had been a significant storm in the region on September 5 just four years ago.

 He wasn't expecting huge impacts across the region, with the inclemency forecast to be short-lived.